SwanCrest/swan-crest-hoa/docs/ccnr.md

 Lots 6, 7 and 8 are subject to a temporary turnaround easement as set forth on the face of the Plat, which shall terminate at such time N.E.
 61st Street is extended in a westerly direction to a publicly maintained road system and is accepted for maintenance by a public entity.

 ## Section 2.10 King County Easements - Cuts and Fills.
-Lots 1 and 11 are subject to easements in favor of King County for the purpose of permitting slopes for cuts and fills along 238th Avenue S.E. which easements were recorded under King County Auditor's File Nos.
+Lots 1 and 11 are subject to easements in favor of King County for the purpose of permitting slopes for cuts and fills along 238th Avenue N.E. which easements were recorded under King County Auditor's File Nos.
 2916722, 4812911 and 4812932.

 ## Section 2.11 Conditions for Grant of Easements.
 The easements granted in Section 2.1 are subject to the agreement of grantees to compensate grantor (or grantor's successors and assigns) for any damage to the affected property caused by the exercise of grantee's easement rights; to use reasonable care in carrying out any construction or repair in the easement areas and to restore such areas, to the extent reasonably practicable, to the condition they were immediately prior to such work; and to indemnify and hold harmless grantor (and grantor's successors and assigns) from any and all claims for injuries and/or damages suffered by any person caused by grantee's exercise of the rights herein granted.